Silvam1345/cpa02/README.md

-# CS103a PA03 App
+# CS103a CPA02 App

-This is an app which allows the user to create an account to view a mongoose database of all Brandeis courses in the 2020-2021 school year, as well as create a schedule of classes.
+This is an app which allows the user to create an account to view an api database of all registered players in the NBA as of the year 2022, as well as create a list of favorite players.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org